Education Kit

 With a structured hardware-software ecosystem, users can explore concepts in robotics, mechatronics, programming, and real-time control, making it a perfect choice for STEM education, university labs, and prototyping projects.

-The Education Kit has all on three combined .
+The Education Kit has all SMD Add-on Modules on three combined 11x19 Plate.
 It allows the users to interact with all the sensors that is available on the add-on modules and understand their working principle through experience.
 This kit is ideally created for educational purposes.

 Who Is It For?